Sicily wine tour

 We wind up the day at our hotel in the heart of the historic center.
 Tonight it’s dinner on your own.
 B • Palazzo Gilistro

-DAY 5 – NOTO, THE PEARL OF THE BAROQUE
+DAY 5 – THE WINES OF NOTO, THE PEARL OF THE BAROQUE

 Sicily is a land of earthquakes, and there was a doozey in 1673, which knocked down the entire city of Noto.
 When the town rebuilt, it did so in the fashionable Baroque style.
 Today it’s considered a masterpiece of the Sicilian Baroque.
 Seeing the sights, you’ll understand why UNESCO declared it a World Heritage Site.